-If sufficient evidence exists that a violation of the Student Code of Conduct may have occurred, the Director of Conduct and Community Standards or designated Conduct Officer will notify the student (responding party) via a Notification of Allegation Letter outlining the alleged prohibited conduct to be investigated.
+If sufficient evidence exists that a violation of the Student Code of Conduct may have occurred, the Manager of Conduct and Community Standards or designated Conduct Officer will notify the student (responding party) via a Notification of Allegation Letter outlining the alleged prohibited conduct to be investigated.
 The letter will be sent electronically to the student’s TCC email.
-If attempts to contact the student regarding the allegations are not successful, a Dean’s Hold may be placed on the account and be released after the student has participated in the conduct meeting.
+If attempts to contact the student regarding the allegations are not successful, a Conduct Hold may be placed on the account and be released after the student has participated in the conduct meeting.

-Upon determination that sufficient evidence exists that a violation of the Student Code of Conduct may have occurred, the Director of Conduct and Community Standards or designated Conduct Officer will notify the student (responding party) via a Notification of Allegation Letter outlining the alleged prohibited conduct to be investigated.
+Upon determination that sufficient evidence exists that a violation of the Student Code of Conduct may have occurred, the Manager of Conduct and Community Standards or designated Conduct Officer will notify the student (responding party) via a Notification of Allegation Letter outlining the alleged prohibited conduct to be investigated.
 The letter will be sent electronically to the student’s TCC email.
-If attempts to contact the student regarding the allegations are not successful, a Dean’s Hold may be placed on the account and be released after the student has satisfactorily participated in the conduct meeting.
+If attempts to contact the student regarding the allegations are not successful, a Conduct Hold may be placed on the account and be released after the student has satisfactorily participated in the conduct meeting.

 At the meeting, the student will be provided an explanation of the alleged violation(s).
 They will have the opportunity to provide their information regarding the alleged incident, provide witness contact information, and be given the opportunity to accept or not accept responsibility.
 At this time the respondent may be allowed to participate in an informal resolution process.
-The informal resolution process is a voluntary, structured process to resolve violations or conflicts at the earliest stage possible.
+The informal resolution process is structured to resolve violations or conflicts at the earliest stage possible.
 This process is intended to be flexible while providing a wide range of resolution opportunities.
 In most situations, informal resolutions will fall within three primary categories:

 - The respondent takes responsibility for violating the policy and accepts a sanction and end to the conduct process; or